pgrill/guidelines/apprenticeship-program/training.md

   so deadlines and requirements.
 Hitting deadlines are negotiating scope is common software projects with a fixed timeline.
 * *Ask* around if you get stuck.
 In sophilabs we have several ways to get help if needed.
-  * Use `/guru` slack command to find expert people in certain your question.
+  * Use `/guru` slack command to find expert people in a certain area.
 Try it in any channel
     ![Animation showing how to type a /guru query](./guru.gif)
   * The appropriate Slack channels like [#developers](https://sophilabs.slack.com/messages/developers), [#python](https://sophilabs.slack.com/messages/python), or